-Social clubs, voluntary employee benefit associations, supplemental unemployment benefit trusts and qualified group legal services plans exempt from federal income taxation under Sections 501(c)(7), (c)(9), (c)(17) and (c)(20) of the Code, respectively, are subject to different UBTI rules, which generally will require them to characterize distributions from a REIT as UBTI.
+Social clubs, voluntary employee benefit associations and supplemental unemployment benefit trusts exempt from federal income taxation under Sections 501(c)(7), (c) (9) and (c)(17) of the Code, respectively, are subject to different UBTI rules, which generally will require them to characterize distributions from a REIT as UBTI.
 In addition, these prospective investors should consult their own tax advisors concerning any "set aside" or reserve requirements applicable to them.